docsdevbr/symfony-doc-pt-br/rate_limiter.rst

     use Symfony\Component\HttpFoundation\Request;
     use Symfony\Component\HttpFoundation\Response;
     use Symfony\Component\HttpKernel\Exception\TooManyRequestsHttpException;
-    use Symfony\Component\RateLimiter\RateLimiterFactory;
+    use Symfony\Component\RateLimiter\RateLimiterFactoryInterface;

     class ApiController extends AbstractController
     {
-        // if you're using service autowiring, the variable name must be:
+        // the argument name here is important; read the previous section about
-        // "rate limiter name" (in camelCase) + "Limiter" suffix public function index(Request $request, RateLimiterFactory $anonymousApiLimiter): Response {
+        // how to inject a specific rate limiter service public function index(Request $request, RateLimiterFactoryInterface $anonymousApiLimiter): Response {
             // create a limiter based on a unique identifier of the client
             // (e.g. the client's IP address, a username/email, an API key, etc.)